ifiokjr/eql/readme.md

 # eql

-This is a language toolkit for edgedb with the lsp to make storing data simpler.
+> an experimental language service protocol for the edgedb.

 ## Contributing